manelly67/ExpenditureControl-HowItWorks/README.md

 - Add expense data without altering the file structure and do not change the date format

+- The aspects to consider are: the date format must be "yyyy-MM-dd", the separator in numbers with decimals must be a period (.), and the CSV file must use a comma (,) as the separator.
+Files that use a semicolon as the separator will be rejected.

 - This way, you can import it back into the website to continue editing or simply view it.

 - The imported file will overwrite the previous file, subject to user confirmation.